25. HAPPINESS

 A. Bogomoletz

-Sports is the physical culture driven to the absurd.
+Sports is the physical culture driven to

 Contemporary Saying